 The organization’s main goal, then and now, is to improve the quality of life for all residents of the Mid-City neighborhood.
 In pursuit of this goal, we have been an active voice in the rebuilding of the Mid-City neighborhood following the levee failures that flooded the area in August 2005.

 We host monthly MCNO Mixers social events where members enjoy special benefits as well as monthly neighborhood meetings on topics of interest to residents.
-We also publish a quarterly email newsletter, Heart of the City, advocate at City Hall on issues of importance to residents, and seek funding for projects identified in the Mid-City Plan.
+We also publish a regular email newsletter, advocate at City Hall on issues of importance to residents, and support non-profits working to make Mid-City even better.
 The organization is governed by a Board elected by the membership.
 (See bylaws.)

-Our area of emphasis is bounded by City Park Avenue, Pontchartrain Expressway, Broad Street, and Orleans Avenue.
+Our area of emphasis is bounded by City Park Avenue, Pontchartrain Expressway, Broad Street, Orleans Avenue, and North Carrollton Avenue.
 (See map.)

 To volunteer or become a member of the Mid-City Neighborhood Organization, email firstname.lastname@example.org or see the Join MCNO link on this Website.